sualeh/schemacrawler-ai-sqlserver-perf/sql-server-performance.md

     - wait_time: Duration in milliseconds the session has been blocked.
     - cpu_time: Total processor time used by the session so far.
     - total_elapsed_time: Wall-clock duration of the current request.
-    - sql_text: Full SQL query text that the blocked session is trying to execute.

   Usage:
     - Helps pinpoint real-time blocking scenarios that could lead to performance degradation or deadlocks.